-This could cause problems if your copy of the starter project
+This could cause problems if your copy of the Starter Project

 is not up to date with the latest SML changes,

-in which case you should either update your starter project
+in which case you should either

 or use the Mod Manager’s

-development profile to install it fot you.
+development profile to install SML for you instead.

 The Unreal Engine 5 editor is very dark by default.
 It may be difficult to read depending on your computer settings and eye health.
 This video shows how to change the editor’s color scheme and provides an alterative grey theme you can use out of the box.